grebeard/lf-howto/README.md

 ### Deleting files / Trash ###

 By default, the delete command is not enabled in lf, so we need to add it if we want to remove files or move it to the trash.
-One of the cool projects I found while experimenting with lf was trash-cli and how easy it integreates into lf:
+One of the cool projects I found while experimenting with lf was trash-cli and how easy it integrates into lf:

 	cmd trash %trash-put $fx